New Joc City

 New Joc City is the debut studio album by American rapper Yung Joc.
 It was released on June 6, 2006, by Bad Boy South, Block Entertainment, and Atlantic Records.
 Upon its release, the album features two hit songs such as "It's Goin' Down" and "I Know You See It" with the former of two reaching at number three on the US Billboard Hot 100.

 Commercial performance

 New Joc City was released on June 6, 2006, by Bad Boy South, Block Entertainment, and Atlantic Records.
 Upon its release, the album debuted at number 3 on the US Billboard 200, with 150,000 copies sold in the first week.
+In its second week, the album dropped to number 9, with 70,000 copies sold.
 As of August 11, 2006, the album became a certified gold by the Recording Industry Association of America (RIAA), selling 500,000 copies in the United States.